UPDATED: How to Comply with Cal/OSHA Emergency COVID-19 Standards

-We are now almost one year into the COVID-19 pandemic.
+We are well over one year into the COVID-19 pandemic.
 Amidst the chaos, regulatory agencies have been working hard behind the scenes to assess the role of safety at work.
-And now, if you operate a business in California, you have some significant COVID-19 specific obligations to California OSHA (Cal/OSHA).
+If you operate a business in California, you have some significant COVID-19 specific obligations to California OSHA (Cal/OSHA).

 If you fall under Cal/OSHA’s compliance umbrella, then you need to stand up and take notice, or you risk facing significant penalties.

-What’s in the new emergency guidance, and what more does it require from your safety team?
+What’s in the emergency guidance, and what more does it require from your safety team?

 Tip: Use this article as a resource in achieving better compliance with general OSHA regulations for your industry.
 However, the following information isn’t a substitute for legal or medical advice.